olserra/MovieFetcherTMDB/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The MovieFetcherTMDB is React Native app that relies on TMDB API, that show all the Most Popular movies, with the cover, year, title, language and genre, and also the rating.
+The MovieFetcherTMDB is a React Native app that relies on TMDB API, that shows the most mopular movies, with the cover, actors, producers, year, title, trailer, language and genre, and also the rating.

 Screens:
 * The home brings us a list that can be filtered by date (releases or old), popularity (most or less) and revenue (higher).
 On the home screen you can also arrange the films in a single column or on 2 columns.